SCMLuke/Character-RPG-Game/README.md

 - Splash screen featuring an image and start button.
 - Character creation screen.
 User can choose a class, weapon, and enter a name.
 User can also reroll their stats to get new ones.
 - Battle screen.
 App will randomly generate a monster with stats, then compare the two.

+# Install & Use
+- Download and install IDE of your choice (Intellij IDEA recommended).
+- Download the code as a zip and extract the 'RPG' folder.
+ALternatively clone the repository into your IDE.
+- Run app.